 Safety laws will be required to ensure that tissues developed by bioprinting are safe.

-Bioprinting organs suggest a more radical fiction than human enhancement.
+Bioprinting organs suggests a more radical fiction than human enhancement.

 Technology in this domain must advance without outpacing regulation to maintain public confidence and safety, which must remain the primary focus as scientific development improves.